neftjs/neft/response.coffee.md

 *Array* Response.STATUSES
 -------------------------

-This array contains abstract codes used to describe a response type.
+Contains abstract codes used to describe the response type.

 Each status corresponds to the HTTP numeral value.
 Check [http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html]() for more.